Top 15 Best Evernote Alternatives You Can Use

 3. Simplenote

-If you are someone who is looking for a simple note-taking app which offers an intuitive and easy-to-navigate UI, Simplenote is the one for you.
-Simplenote is one of the best note-taking app which not only offers a no-nonsense interface but also brings most of the basic features that you might require from a note-taking app.
-You can easily create text-notes, reminders, to-do list, and more.
+If you are looking for a simple note-taking app that offers an intuitive and easy-to-navigate UI, Simplenote is the one for you.
+It is one of the best note-taking apps which not only offers a no-nonsense interface but also brings most of the basic features that you might require from a note-taking app.
+You can easily create text notes, reminders, to-do lists, and more.

 All your notes are synced across devices allowing you to take notes anywhere.
+It also lets you add tags to your notes for better organization.
+If that is not all, it backs up your data frequently so you can go back and check the changes you have made.
 That said, the best part about Simplenote is its modern and minimalistic UI which makes using the app a joy.
 Also, the app is very light and doesn’t take more than a few MBs of space on your device.

 Supported Platforms: Windows, macOS, Linux(.deb), Linux(.tar.gz), Android, iOS